IntelligenceModding/AdvancedPeripherals/.github/ISSUE_TEMPLATE/documentation-issue-report.md

 ---
-name: Documentation issue report about: 'Report issues or misspelling errors in the documentation. '
+name: Documentation issue report
+about: 'Report issues or misspelling errors in the documentation. '
-title: ''
+title: '[Documentation]'
+labels: documentation
-labels: documentation assignees: ''
+assignees: ''

 ---